abenokobo/pd-camera-m5/README.md

 ## Known issues

-- As of v0.0.1, operation is unstable; USB communication may be interrupted, companion app and firmware may freeze or crash.
+- As of v0.0.2, operation is unstable; USB communication may be interrupted, companion app and firmware may freeze or crash.

-- Since data from USB communication may be missed in rare cases, there is a programmed workaround.

 - [Known Issues](https://github.com/t0mg/pd-camera-app#known-issues) with the Companion App may be reproduced as well.